NamanG0yal/NamanG0yal/README.md

 ## 🌱 Fun Facts

 - 🌎 I love exploring new places and cultures.
-- 🎨 In my free time, I enjoy sketching and graphic design.
+- 🎨 In my free time, I enjoy solving some mathematics problems and talking to people.
-- 📚 I’m currently reading [Book Name or Topic].

 ---